PC Card: History

+Intel authored the Exchangable Card Architecture (ExCA) specification, but later merged this into the PCMCIA.

 SanDisk (operating at the time as "SunDisk") launched its PCMCIA card in October 1992.
-The company was the first to introduce a writeable Flash RAM card for the HP 95LX (the first MS-DOS pocket computer).
+The company was the first to introduce a writeable Flash RAM card for the HP 95LX (an early MS-DOS pocket computer).
 These cards conformed to a supplemental PCMCIA-ATA standard that allowed them to appear as more conventional IDE hard drives to the 95LX or a PC.
 This had the advantage of raising the upper limit on capacity to the full 32 MB available under DOS 3.22 on the 95LX.

+New Media Corporation was one of the first companies established for the express purpose of manufacturing PC Cards; they became a major OEM for laptop manufacturers such as Toshiba and Compaq for PC Card products.

 It soon became clear that the PCMCIA card standard needed expansion to support "smart" I/O cards to address the emerging need for fax, modem, LAN, harddisk and floppy disk cards.
 It also needed interrupt facilities and hot plugging, which required the definition of new BIOS and operating system interfaces.
 This led to the introduction of release 2.0 of the PCMCIA standard and JEIDA 4.1 in September 1991, which saw corrections and expansion with Card Services (CS) in the PCMCIA 2.1 standard in November 1992.